Japanese pitch accent: Compoundified compound nouns vs noncompoundified compound nouns

 The general structure of these phrases is that a syntactically free morpheme is followed by one or more syntactically bound morphemes.
 Free morphemes are nouns, adjectives and verbs, while bound morphemes are particles and auxiliaries.
 In the above utterance, the free morphemes are 母, 料理, して, 父, 皿, and 洗い while the bound ones are が, を and ます.
 The accent pattern of the entire utterance could be something like this:

-Ideally, each phrase can carry at most one accent nucleus (in the above example, ha-ha-ga, ryo-o-ri-o, chi-chi-ga and a-rai-ma-su), and such accent nucleus is based solely on the lexical accent nucleus of the free morpheme of that phrase (bound morphemes do not have lexical accent patterns, and whatever accent patterns they do have is dependent on those of the free morphemes they follow).
+Ideally, each phrase can carry at most one accent nucleus (in the above example, ha-ha-ga, ryo-o-ri-o, chi-chi-ga and a-ra-i-ma-su), and such accent nucleus is based solely on the lexical accent nucleus of the free morpheme of that phrase (bound morphemes do not have lexical accent patterns, and whatever accent patterns they do have is dependent on those of the free morphemes they follow).
 However, the situation becomes complicated when it comes to compound nouns.

 When multiple independent nouns are placed successively, they syntactically form a compound noun.
 For example: